aichung/cnichallenge_stub/README.rst

 Abstract
 --------

-This stub was created for the Connectomics in NeuroImaging Challenge that was held at MICCAI: http://www.brainconnectivity.net/challenge.html
+This stub whas created for the continuation of the Connectomics in NeuroImaging Challenge that was held at MICCAI: http://www.brainconnectivity.net/challenge.html

 This stub is for you to populate with your trained model that is to be containerized via Docker Hub.
 The resulting Docker image can then be entered into the CNI Challenge Evaluation Portal (https://fnndsc.childrens.harvard.edu/cnichallenge/submit.html).
 This will run the classification model on our hidden test data, and the performance of the model will be automatically evaluated and printed to screen.